adncllng/vmock/src/pages/news/en/workshops-in-the-ministry-of-immigration.md

 templateKey: news-post
 locale: en
 pageKey: page_newspost
-title: Workshops in the Ministry of Immigration
+title: Workshops in former Provincial Ministry of Immigration
 date: 1997-10-01T02:12:00.000Z
 description: >-
   The artist is invited by Centre Turbine to facilitate a series of workshops